Riddhi-shetty/Group-4/Readme.md

 @Manasa2001 Manasanagilla321@gmail.com

-->Done some research about the topic and helped @yash100799 and @DeepyanshShah in connecting Frontend and Backend with database
+->Done some research about the topic and helped @yash100799 @yashmpandit and @DeepyanshShah in connecting Frontend and Backend with database

 @Hroy08 royhritik2208@gmail.com